Wikia/sroka/README.md

 `google.auth.exceptions.RefreshError: ('invalid_grant: Bad Request', '{\n  "error": "invalid_grant",\n  "error_description": "Bad Request"\n}')`
 , try removing all files from `~/.cache` directory.

+We advice removing all files from `~/.cache` directory for each new sroka update.

 ## Credits

 All people that contributed to sroka development before going opensource (including CR and QA):